MicrosoftDocs/windows-dev-docs/hub/apps/design/devices/index.md

 UI considerations
 -   Apps can have a windowed view, the size of which is determined by the user.
 Depending on window size, there can be between one and three frames.
 On larger monitors, the app can have more than three frames.

 -   When using an app on a desktop or laptop, the user has control over app files.
-As an app designer, be sure to provide the mechanisms to manage your app’s content.
+As an app designer, be sure to provide the mechanisms to manage your app's content.
 Consider including commands and features such as "Save As", "Recent files", and so on.

 -   System back is optional.
 When an app developer chooses to show it, it appears in the app title bar.